ZeeshanM96/FileManagement/README.md

 pytest test_cases.py
 ```

-# Customization
-You can customize the folder_path variable in the code to specify the folder where files are managed.
-The valid_file_types list can be modified to define valid file extensions for filtering.

 # Contributing
 Feel free to contribute to this project by opening issues or creating pull requests.
 I welcome your suggestions and improvements.